berrylvz/isaacsim.dora.bridge/readme.md

 <img src="./assets/dora_franka.png" style="width: 50%">

-Click PLAY first and then execute `dora build dataflow.yml` and `dora run dataflow.yml` in examples/.
+Execute `dora build dataflow.yml` and `dora run dataflow.yml` in examples/ first and then click PLAY.

 **NOTE**: There may be some errors, but you can neglect them.